jeffreycwitt/pl399/docs/01-introduction.md

 Thus, this seminar is meant to be a reading group of collaborating researchers.
 You are the fellow researchers.
 To do well in this course, you need to become interested yourself in the questions at hand by finding a way these questions connect to other themes/issues you already care about.
 In finding that connection, your job is to pursue an articulation of the impact of media (and its transformations) on your other area of interest.
 (Our assignments will push in this direction.
 But success will mean finding your own inner drive.) --->

+Now that I've introduced myself, I want you to introduce yourself.
+But before you do that I want to introduce a special tool that I hope to use this semester.
+And, then if you're able to set it up on your own, I'd like you to introduce yourself using the tool.

 # Course Annotating and Discussion Participation.

 This course is going to have a lot to say about how we think about texts, how we read and write, and how the various media we use to do these actions shape and determine the pathways we find.

-Not only are we going to read about these different pathways, but we also we experiment and practice them.
-One way we're going to do this in this course is by using annotation tool called "hypothes.is".
+Not only are we going to read about these different pathways, but we will also experiment and practice them.
+One way we're going to do this in this course is by using an annotation tool called "hypothes.is".
 Hypothes.is is tool inspired by the possibilities of the web for inter-linked non-linear, multi sequence thinking.
 In fact in their promotional video, they refer to a paper by Vannevar Bush that we are going to read in [lesson 10](10-Bush-Nelson.html).
 Watch their video below.

 <div class="video">
 <iframe width="720" height="405" src="https://www.youtube.com/embed/QCkm0lL-6lc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <p class="vda">discuss video anchor</p>
 </div>

-So we're going to work with this tool, work to build networked discussions throughout our course, and then continuously reflect on how the tools we use are our affecting our reception of the message.
+So we're going to work with this tool, work to build networked discussions throughout our course, and then continuously reflect on how the tools we use use are affecting our reception of the message.

 But to do this we need to set up a few things ([as described by hypothes.is](https://web.hypothes.is/start/))